 - My Account

 *Angelo Dundee was born on this date in 1921.
-He was a white-Italian American boxing trainer and cornerman.
+He was a white-Italian-American boxing trainer and cornerman.

-Carmen Basilio was the first World Champion for whom Dundee acted as a cornerman in 1955, and Sugar Ray Robinson for the World Middleweight Crown in 1957.
+Carmen Basilio was the first World Champion for whom Dundee acted as a cornerman in 1955 and Sugar Ray Robinson for the World Middleweight Crown in 1957.
 On Feb.
-19, 1957, he in his Louisville hotel when the phone rang: "I am Mr. Cassius Clay, and I will be the heavyweight champion of the world.
+19, 1957, he was in his Louisville hotel when the phone rang: "I am Mr. Cassius Clay, and I will be the heavyweight champion of the world.
 I would like to talk to you."
 The rest would be history.
 Dundee traveled around the world with Ali, and he was the cornerman in all but two of Ali's fights (Tunney Hunsaker in 1960 and Jimmy Ellis in 1971).

 Dundee trained the young Cassius Clay, as Ali was then known, in most of his early bouts, including those with Archie Moore (who had trained Clay before his partnering with Dundee) and Sonny Liston, where Clay won the heavyweight title.
 Regarding the transformation of Cassius Clay to Muhammad Ali, Dundee said, “Clay, and then Ali, were two similar fighters but not the same guy.
 But he did it all by himself.”
-Dundee continued to train Ali in all of his fights until his exile from boxing, and upon Ali's return to the sport Dundee trained him in almost all of his fights, including Ali's famed bouts with fighters such as Jerry Quarry, Oscar Bonavena, Joe Frazier, Floyd Patterson, George Foreman, Ken Norton and, later, Leon Spinks.
+Dundee continued to train Ali in all of his fights until his exile from boxing.
+Upon Ali's return to the sport, Dundee trained him in almost all of his fights, including Ali's famed bouts with fighters such as Jerry Quarry, Oscar Bonavena, Joe Frazier, Floyd Patterson, George Foreman, Ken Norton and, later, Leon Spinks.